ManojChandran/Object_Oriented/Chapter 6 - Design Patterns/README.md

 ## Behavioral
 Behavioral patterns are concerned with the assignment of responsibilities between objects, or, encapsulating behavior in an object and delegating requests to it

+## The Catalog of Design Patterns

+Singleton - Ensure a class only has one instance, and provide a global point of access to it.

+Observer - Defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically

+Abstract Factory - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+Decorator Pattern - Attaches additional responsibilities to an object dynamically.
+Decorator provides a flexible alternative to sub-classing for extending functionality.

+Factory Method Pattern - Defines an interface for creating an object, but lets sub classes decide which class to instantiate.
+It lets a class defer instantiation to subclass

+Command - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 Once you get hold on these Design Patterns, you are ready to solve mysteries and go beyond.
 Ultimately, solution is also an Object which has a meaning now .....